ClemGG/Boids-Simulation/README.md

 # Boids-Simulation
-A simulation of Reynolds' boids algorithm evolving in a 2D environment.
+A simulation of Reynolds' boids algorithm evolving in a 2D environment, using the C# WPF framework.